-We are hiking in the glorious countryside known as 3B-Land, a nickname that refers to the neighbouring towns of Bönnigheim, Besigheim and Bietigheim-Bissingen.
-Here, halfway between Stuttgart and Heilbronn, vineyards carpet the landscape along the Neckar River, Enz River and Stromberg hills.
-And, rising like a sheer wall above the Neckar is the rugged limestone of the Hessigheim rock gardens – a natural playground for climbers, as well as hikers.
-After the testing ascent, arriving at the top is a wonderful moment.
-Everyone feels upbeat.
-"No problem; after all we are fit," says Anton, confirming what we all like to claim.
-The effort is definitely worth it.
+We are hiking in the beautiful countryside known as 3B-Land, a nickname that refers to the neighboring towns of Bönnigheim, Besigheim, and Bietigheim-Bissingen.
+Here, halfway between Stuttgart and Heilbronn, vineyards carpet the landscape along the Neckar, Enz and Stromberg hills.
+And rising like a sheer wall above the Neckar River is the rugged limestone of the Hessigheimer Felsengärten.
+This translates as the “Hessigheim Rock Gardens”, because these are a natural playground for climbers and hikers alike.
+Arriving at the top after an exhausting ascent is a wonderful moment.
+Everyone feels elated.
+"No problem, we are fit," says Anton, confirming what we all like to claim.
+The effort was definitely worth it.
 What a view!
 What a great river landscape!
-We can see why this was voted Württemberg's Best Vineyard View in 2016.
+We can see why this was voted Württemberg's best vineyard view in 2016.

-The next stage of the trail is much easier.
-Behind Johannes, we follow the path along the edge of the cliff.
-As we drink in the view, we look forward to a real drink, what locals call a Viertele: a glass of the local wine served in a small glass mug.
-This comes with a slice of Zwiebelkuchen, the delicious onion tart that is another local speciality.
-After a few minutes, we reach a gorge.
-In contrast to the cliff face that overlooks the Neckar, rock climbing is allowed here.
-There are about 130 different climbing routes, some up to 60 ft/18 m long.
-Ranging in difficulty from level 3 to level 9, there is scope for beginners and advanced climbers, as well as boulderers and mountaineers.
+The next part of the trail is much easier.
+Behind Johannes we follow the path along the edge of the cliff.
+As we enjoy the view, we look forward to what the locals call a "Viertele": a glass of local wine served in a small glass mug.
+This comes with a slice of Zwiebelkuchen, the delicious onion tart that is another local specialty.
+After a few minutes we reach a gorge.
+Unlike the cliffs overlooking the Neckar River, rock climbing is allowed here.
+There are about 130 different climbing routes, some up to 60 feet/18 meters long.
+Ranging in difficulty from level 3 to level 9, there are routes for beginners and advanced climbers, as well as boulderers and mountaineers.